Angela Aki - TODAY

 3. Solitude

 This is Angela Aki’s 6th single and it was released on May 23, 2007.
-This single reached #9 on the Oricon Weekly Charts and it has sold 31,534 copies.
+The single reached #9 on the Oricon Weekly Charts and sold 31,534 copies.
 The title track was used as the theme song for the drama Kodoku no Kake ~Itoshiki Hito yo~.

 Kodoku no Kakera is another high quality song from Angela Aki.
 This is one of Aki’s more dramatic songs because of it’s mix of melancholy strings and piano chords.
 The chorus is beautifully crafted and Aki’s vocals are gorgeous as always.
 I loved the way she elevates her voice to make it become stronger.